-In Vivo Pharmacology Services at JAX performs contract efficacy studies using NOD/ShiLtJ (001976) mice to evaluate new Type 1 diabetes-related therapeutics.
+In Vivo Pharmacology Services at JAX performs efficacy studies using the spontaneous NOD/ShiLtJ (001976) and STZ-inducible Type 1 Diabetes mouse models.

 Type 1 diabetes (T1D), also called insulin-dependent diabetes mellitus (IDDM), is characterized by the autoimmune destruction of pancreatic beta cells.
 As a result, patients produce inadequate amounts of insulin.
-In Vivo Pharmacology Services at JAX uses NOD/ShiLtJ (001976) mice as a platform for contract preclinical efficacy studies to evaluate type I diabetes-related therapeutics.
+In Vivo Pharmacology Services at JAX performs efficacy studies using the spontaneous NOD/ShiLtJ (001976) and STZ-inducible Type 1 Diabetes mouse models.